ftse105/SNKRS-FAVE-FRONTEND/README.md

-Link to Backend:
+# Link to Backend

 https://github.com/ftse105/SNKRS-FAVE-BACKEND

-Project title
+# Project title

 SNKRS-FAVE (Sneakers Fave)

-Motivation
+# Motivation

 I enjoy buying and collecting sneakers.
 I wanted to create an application where users can keep track of different types of shoes they like and add it to their favorites.

-Link to Demo Video:
+# Link to Demo Video

 https://www.youtube.com/watch?v=z1sfpLTUSik&feature=youtu.be

-Tech/framework used
+# Tech/framework used

 React- Frontend Library

-Installation
+# Installation

 npm install semantic-ui-react
 npm install react-router
 npm start

-How to use?
+# How to use?

 1. Create an account via Signup
 2. Or login with
 username: Frankie